George Greenough

-George Hamilton Perkins Greenough (born November 6, 1941) is an influential surfer known during the 1960s and 1970s for his designs and work in film, board design, fin characteristics, and other creations for the aquatic medium.
-Greenough's and McTavish's contributions to developing the shortboards resulted in a wave of new advancements in surfing technology and shapes used to design boards.
+George Hamilton Perkins Greenough (born November 6, 1941) is an influential surfer, known during the 1960s and 1970s for his work in film, and in surfboard design, fin characteristics, and other creations for the aquatic medium.
+The contributions of Greenough, along with Bob McTavish, to the development of short boards resulted in a number advances in surfboard shaping and other surfing technology.

 Personal life

-George Greenough was born in Santa Barbara, California on November 6th 1941 to Hamilton Perkins Greenough and Helen Marie Greenough, née Jensen.
+George Greenough was born in Santa Barbara, California, to Hamilton Perkins Greenough and Helen Marie Greenough, née Jensen.
 George’s father, Hamilton Perkins Greenough, spent part of his career as a shipwright, building wooden picket boats for the U.S. Navy during World War II.
-Contrary to what many people have written, George Greenough is not a direct descendant of the famous American sculptor, Horatio Greenough.
-George Greenough and Horatio Greenough are Half Second Cousins Four Times Removed.
-George underwent open-heart surgery at age ten and became known as an unconventional "character", "… a thin-faced, narrow-shouldered scion… always shoeless, often shirt-less, resin-stained Levis clamped onto his nonexistent hips with a length of rope, stringy blonde hair cut straight across at eyebrow level and flapping down over his ears."
-Greenough was not known to surf at crowded surf breaks; instead, he preferred the solitude of northern Hollister Ranch or surfing Rincon at dusk to avoid the crowds.
-In 1964 Greenough went to Australia and would travel back and forth between Santa Barbara and his new home for some time.
-He now resides in Byron Bay in New South Wales, Australia.
+Contrary to what many people have written, George Greenough is not a direct descendant of the famous American sculptor, Horatio Greenough, but they are half second cousins four times removed.

+George underwent open-heart surgery at age ten and became known as an unconventional "character", "... a thin-faced, narrow-shouldered scion ... always shoeless, often shirt-less, resin-stained Levis clamped onto his nonexistent hips with a length of rope, stringy blonde hair cut straight across at eyebrow level and flapping down over his ears."
+Greenough was not known to surf at crowded surf breaks, but preferred the solitude of northern Hollister Ranch or surfing Rincon at dusk to avoid the crowds.
+In 1964, Greenough went to Australia and travelled back and forth between Santa Barbara and his new home for some time.
+He now resides in Byron Bay, in New South Wales, Australia.